RTEMS/rtems-docs/c_user/message_manager.rst

 The ``rtems_message_queue_broadcast`` directive sends the same message to every task waiting on the specified message queue as an atomic operation.
-The message is copied to each waiting task’s message buffer and each task is unblocked.
+The message is copied to each waiting task's message buffer and each task is unblocked.
 The number of tasks which were unblocked is returned to the caller.

 Deleting a Message Queue